COVID-19 Coronavirus Information

 All Town Playgrounds: residents may use Town playgrounds at their own risk, as it is not possible for the Town to keep equipment appropriately sanitized after every use.
 Those using Town playgrounds are expected to observe COVID-19 social distancing and hygiene protocols.

-All Town Parks: all Town parks are open; all courts are open, all athletic fields are open to groups of 25 individuals or less, and all trails and walkways are accessible.
+All Town Parks: Farm View Park and Hopkins Park are closed as of November, 2020 and will remain closed through the spring of 2021.
+All other Town parks remain open; all courts are open, all athletic fields are open to groups of 25 individuals or less, and all trails and walkways are accessible.
 Those using Town parks are expected to observe COVID-19 social distancing and hygiene protocols.

 Thornell Farm Park: the park is open and per State requirements, all grass and turf sports fields are open to group activities of 25 individuals or less; the tennis courts, trails, walkways and the playground are open to residents.
 COVID-19 social distancing and hygiene protocols are required.